 page)

-Dissertation and ILM students.
-I’m happy to supervise these in most areas of phiosophy—please read this guide for my undergraduate dissertation students if you’ve been assigned to me.
+I’m happy to supervise dissertations and Independent Learning Modules (mini-dissertations) in most areas of phiosophy—please read this guide for my undergraduate dissertation students if you’ve been assigned to me.